Aveyzan/AveyTense/README.md

 ## Getting started

 To install AveyTense from GitHub, download and invoke the `install.py` file.
+This file should be later considered featureless, and can be safely deleted.

 Normally, to install AveyTense, there is following command: